MPLS Segment Routing, Part 2: Junos Config!

 VERIFYING YOUR CONFIG

-You can verify Adjacency SIDs by looking at the details of an adjacency.
+You can verify adjacency SIDs by looking at the details of an adjacency.

-Choosing R4 as an example, let’s see what Adjacency SIDs it has allocated for its link to R5:
+Choosing R4 as an example, let’s see what adjacency SIDs it has allocated for its link to R5:

 root@R4> show isis adjacency detail R5